 All of the flavor of homemade cabbage rolls without the hard work of rolling them.
-This cabbage roll soup hits the spot every time!
+This cabbage roll soup recipe hits the spot every time!

 I really didn’t mean to post two soup recipes in the same week, but we’re nearing the end of soup season and we all need to get our kicks while we can.